Friday, June 12, 2026

 Step 2: Pick One Opening System (Don't Overthink)

-At your level the "best" opening is the one you understand.
+At your level the most useful opening is often the one you understand.
 Pick the package that matches your temperament and stick with it for 3+ months.
-If you want a curated shortlist with concrete recommendations for both colors, our guide to 5 beginner-friendly chess opening systems that actually work walks through each choice with example lines and plans.
-You can also browse our beginner-friendly openings collection to filter the catalog down to systems that are forgiving of small mistakes and easy to learn.
+If you want a curated shortlist with concrete recommendations for both colors, our guide to 5 beginner-friendly opening systems that actually work walks through each choice with example lines and plans.

 Your first decision: sharp and open (1.e4) or structural and calm (1.d4)?